Government says Illumina wishes to extinguish PacBio’s nascent threat. Companies fight this argument in Britain.

 U.K. and the companies at odds over the impact on competition and innovation.

-The deal is being challenged in Europe the U.K. as well, where Illumina and PacBio have given a preview of the types of defenses the FTC might expect in its merger challenge.
+The deal is being challenged in the U.K. as well, where Illumina and PacBio have given a preview of the types of defenses the FTC might expect in its merger challenge.

 On Oct.
 24 the U.K. Competition and Markets Authority (CMA) concluded that the merger would reduce competition globally and drive up prices of NGS systems in the U.K. “We provisionally conclude,” the CMA said, “that the adverse effect arising from the identified [substantial lessening of competition] would be that the Merged Entity would have less incentive to compete and that this would result in reduced choice, an increase in prices, deterioration in quality, deterioration in service and/or loss of innovation or re-focus their own innovation.”
 The CMA added that there is little evidence that the merger would produce any rivalry-enhancing efficiencies from coordinated solutions with other companies.